 He has been nominated four times for the Pulitzer Prize.
 Swartz is co-author of “Zero Day Threat: The Shocking Truth of How Banks and Credit Bureaus Help Cyber Crooks Steal Your Money and Identity” and sole author of “Young Wealth.

-Mada leads marketing as a co-founder of Branch, the mobile growth platform for today's top companies, powering mobile linking and growth for over 30,000 apps and 2 billion monthly users around the world.
-Born and raised in Romania, Mada came to the US to study Electrical and Computer Engineering at Cornell University, and then earned her Masters of Engineering and MBA from Stanford.
-Mada enjoys playing the latest viral mobile game, binge watching the hottest sci-fi show, and photographing Branch events.
-Mada regularly speaks about mobile growth at top tech events like Websummit and Saastr, and she was included in Linkedin’s Next Wave, 150 top professionals in 15 industries all under 35.
+Mada leads strategy as a co-founder of Branch, the mobile growth platform for today's top companies, powering mobile linking and growth for over 50,000 apps and 2 billion monthly users around the world.
+Born and raised in Romania, Mada came to the US to study Electrical and Computer Engineering at Cornell University and then earned her Masters of Engineering and MBA from Stanford.
+Mada enjoys playing the latest viral mobile game, binge-watching the hottest sci-fi show, and photographing Branch events.

 Sue Kwon is the Head of Marketing & Communications at Comcast Ventures.
 Her passion for storytelling sparked as a journalist working at NBC, ABC and CBS stations around the West and in her hometown of San Francisco.
 Sue has held marketing and PR leadership positions at corporations like Gap Inc., Symantec, and Nokia.
 But, her favorite thing is to work with entrepreneurs, helping startups like Honor and Datafox and teaching Stanford GSB students the “Art of the Pitch – How to tell your story and get the media to love you.”
 At Comcast Ventures, Sue gets to be a kid in a candy shop - helping founders tell compelling stories, on the right channels, in a compelling way to grow business and positive feels.